how to capture breathtaking

 - 3Hold your arm tight to your body, take a deep breath and exhale.
 Hold your exhale and take a shot.

 When I took this image below, it wasn't the most favorable weather; despite the low lighting conditions managed to take a reasonably sharp picture.
 How?
-I was lucky that my car was in the right positions, so I propped my camera on top and started shooting.
+I was lucky that my car was in the right position, so I propped my camera on top and started shooting.

 There are more ways you can help to avoid blurry images when you take hand-held landscape photos.